• Skip to primary navigation

 Structure and Function of the Nose

-The nose features a combination of outside parts, including bone, cartilage and fatty tissue, as well as complex internal structures.
+The nose includes several external parts, including bone, cartilage and fatty tissue, as well as complex internal structures.

 External Anatomy

-• Nasal root: the section of the nose between the eyebrows that connects the nose to the face
+• Nasal root.
+The section of the nose between the eyebrows, connecting the nose to the face

-• Nasal apex: the bottom portion of the nose that tapers off into a rounded tip; this is where the nostrils and septum are
+• Nasal apex.
+The bottom portion of the nose that tapers off into a rounded tip where the nostrils and septum are located

 Internal Anatomy

-• Nostrils: these are the holes that lead into the nasal cavities
+• Nostrils.
+The holes leading into the nasal cavities

-• Septum: this is the bone and cartilage that separates the nasal cavities
+• Septum.
+The bone and cartilage separating the nasal cavities

-• Conchae: also called turbinates, these are the folds along the nasal cavities that warm and moisten the air that enters the body
+• Conchae.
+Folds along the nasal cavities, also called turbinates, that warm and moisten air entering the body

-• Nose hairs: these hairs inside the nose that trap dirt and other air particles, keeping them from entering the lungs
+• Nose hairs.
+Hairs inside the nose that trap dirt and other air particles, keeping them from entering the lungs

-• Nerve cells: the cells within the nose that communicate with the brain, providing the sense of smell
+• Nerve cells.
+Cells within the nose that communicate with the brain, providing the sense of smell

-• Nasal cavities: this is the hollow spaces in the nose where air flows in and out
+• Nasal cavities.
+Hollow spaces in the nose where air flows in and out

-• Paranasal sinuses: the air-filled pockets connected to the nasal cavity that keep the nose moist by producing mucus
+• Paranasal sinuses.
+Air-filled pockets connected to the nasal cavity that keep the nose moist by producing mucus

-• Cilia: tiny, hairlike structures that trap dirt and particles
+• Cilia.
+Tiny, hairlike structures on the inside of the nasal passages and sinuses that trap dirt and particles

 Role of the Nose in Respiratory Health